PrathikshaPadmaprasad/Stock-Alert/stock-alert-system/README.md

 The threshold should be a number (e.g., 150 for $150).

 The email must be valid, or AWS SNS won’t send the alert.

+The alert condition specifies whether you want to receive an alert when the stock price goes above or below your threshold("above","below")

 ---